![]() |

 direct

 musical descendants of Beethoven and Liszt.
-A past participant in

 the World

-Piano Competition, LiaBraaten's concerts feature
+Piano Competition, LiaBraaten's rousing, eclectic concerts feature

 selections